Göçmenköy

 Göçmenköy (Turkish for "village of the displaced") is a quarter of North Nicosia in Northern Cyprus.
 As of 2011, it had a population of 3,003.
 It was founded in 1966 as a settlement for the Turkish Cypriots displaced by the intercommunal violence.
 The formerly rural area became heavily urbanized in the 1960s and 70s.
-Göçmenköy became a vibrant part of North Nicosia, and is home to the Atatürk Sports Complex, which is home to the Nicosia Atatürk Stadium, the largest stadium in Cyprus.
+Göçmenköy became a vibrant part of North Nicosia, and is home to the Atatürk Sports Complex, which is home to the Nicosia Atatürk Stadium, the largest stadium in Northern Cyprus.
 It co-hosts an annual international festival.

 History

 Before the Cyprus crisis of 1963–64, the location of the quarter was mainly agricultural area, with only a detergent factory and a Turkish garrison.
 In 1966, in response to the overcrowding of the walled city due to the displacement of Turkish Cypriots from areas of Nicosia attacked by Greek Cypriots, such as Omorfita/Küçük Kaymaklı, the first houses in the area were built.
 The first 32 houses built were filled up within 10 days.
 As the overcrowding continued, new houses continued to be built by the Turkish Cypriot authorities, who opened a brick factory in the area to assist the construction.
 Within the decade, Göçmenköy saw great urban growth and itself became overcrowded, while a sense of solidarity developed between its inhabitants, named "göçmen" (Turkish for "displaced").
 Writer Hüseyin Çakmak claimed that the population of the area at this time was around 5,000.
 After the 1974 conflict, some people left Göçmenköy for other parts of Northern Cyprus, while others displaced from the south moved in.

 After 1974, the area became a culturally active part of North Nicosia, with festivities, a cinema and the increased popularity of the Göçmenköy İdman Yurdu sports club.